aahawkes/powerMonitorSystem/README.md

 ### 2.1 How it Works

 ##### Monitoring shorter stimulations
 The **shortPowerMonitor.py** script was designed to monitor short signals at a high sampling rate.
 When the script runs, it waits to receive a trigger from the waveform generator, samples the signal once triggered, computes a root-mean-square average and stores this value.
 The script then pauses and waits for another trigger.
 When another trigger is received, the script repeats the process, overwriting the raw signal data and compiling the newly computed averages for each trigger.
 This can be repeated indefintely until the user presses the red square in the console window.
-Once the loop is exited, the script will save all computed values (described below) and timestamps to a file in the pico-python-master folder.
+Once the loop is exited, the script will save all computed values (described in Section 2.3) and timestamps to a file in the pico-python-master folder.
 While it is possible to monitor a signal different from the one defined here, this monitoring mehtod is limited by the amount of available storage on the PicoScope.
 For ultrasound pulses that are longer or that require higher sampling rates, there will be a point at which the system will not longer be able to record data and compute the average.
 If there is an error with the storage , the **longPowerMonitor.py** script should be used.

 ##### Monitoring longer stimulations
 The **longPowerMonitor.py** script was designed to monitor longer signals at a high sampling rate, but lower than the above script.
 When the script runs, it waits to receive a trigger from the waveform generator, samples the signal once triggered, computes a root-mean-square average and stores this value.
-The script will wait for 1 more trigger, repeat the process, overwriting the raw signal data, compile and save all computed values (described below) and timestamps to a file in the picosdk-python-wrappers-master folder.
+The script will wait for 1 more trigger, repeat the process, overwriting the raw signal data, compile and save all computed values (described in Section 2.3) and timestamps to a file in the picosdk-python-wrappers-master folder.
 As above, it is possible to monitor a signal different from the one defined here, but it will be limited by the PicoScope's storage capacity.
 For ultrasound pulses that are longer or require higher sampling rates, there will be a point at which the system will not longer be able to record data and compute the average.
 Our system has not be developed to monitor signals that exceed these boundaries.

-### 2.1 How to Run & System Inputs
+### 2.2 How to Run & System Inputs

 ##### Monitoring shorter stimulations
 1. Download the file **shortPowerMonitor.py**